Team4388/WPILib-Network-Tables-RoboPipe/README.md

 - Once connected, send RoboPipe a comma separated string with the exact notation of the values you want to grab from SmartDashboard (**a,b,c**).

 Then RoboPipe will enter into a loop that does the following:
-- It will send a comma separated response in the form of (**a,b,c**).
+- Sends a comma separated response in the form of (**a,b,c**).
-- Then send back the 4 byte string "CONT" to get another value
+- The user then sends back the 4 byte string "CONT" to get another value

 When you want to close RoboPipe you can do so automatically by sending it "EXIT"